Advising and Support

 Transfer/Study Abroad/Substitution Requests

 Transfer credit from AP/IB courses and other placement exams, domestic colleges, and study abroad programs are permitted for the data science major with the appropriate approvals.
-Consult the CCAS advising handbook to learn more about transfer credit.
+Consult the CAS advising handbook to learn more about transfer credit.

 AP/IB Courses